SIMPLE: Statistical Inference on Membership Profiles in Large Networks: Statistical inference in large networks

 For any given pair of nodes $i,j \in V$ with $i\neq j$, our goal is to infer whether they share the same community identity or not with quantified uncertainty level from the observed adjacency matrix $\bbX$ in the general model (\ref{eq: model.general}).
 In other words, for each pair of nodes $i,j\in V$ with $i\neq j$, we are interested in testing the hypothesis

 Throughout the paper, we consider the preselected pair $(i,j)$ and thus nodes $i$ and $j$ are fixed.

 To make the problem more explicit, we consider the degree-corrected mixed membership (DCMM) model.
-Under the DCMM model, node $i$ from community $\mathcal{C}_k$ connects with node $j$ from community $\mathcal{C}_l$ for $j \neq i$ with probability

-where $\theta_i>0$, $i \in [n]$, stands for the degree heterogeneity.
-Consequently, the probability of a link between nodes $i$ and $j$ with $i\neq j$ can be written as
+Using the same formulation as in \cite{JKL17}, the probability of a link between nodes $i$ and $j$ with $i\neq j$ under the DCMM model can be written as

-Note that \eqref{new.eq005} gives the interpretation of $p_{kl}$ as the probability of a typical member ($\theta_i=1$, say) in community $\mathcal{C}_k$ connects with a typical member ($\theta_j=1$, say) in community $\mathcal{C}_l$, as in the stochastic block model.
+Here, $\theta_i>0$, $i \in [n]$, measures the degree heterogeneity, and $p_{kl}$ can be interpreted as the probability of a typical member ($\theta_i=1$, say) in community $\mathcal{C}_k$ connects with a typical member ($\theta_j=1$, say) in community $\mathcal{C}_l$, as in the stochastic block model.
 Writing \eqref{new.eq006} in the matrix form, we have